 to intimate his Aadhaar number under sub-section (2) of section 139AA and such person fails to do so on or before such date, as may be prescribed, he shall be liable to pay a fee of Rs.
 1000.

 In addition to these, several financial transactions also may get impacted if the PAN is not linked to the Aadhaar.
 Let us see what these are:

 Banking transactions that may get impacted:

 (1) Opening a bank account: Sujata may not be able to complete her CKYC (Central Know Your Customer) or e-KYC.
 This may mean that identifying her details and bank accounts will be a challenge for financial institutions.
 This includes

 video-KYC as well, which will affect her in multiple ways.
 Today it is possible to open a bank account without stepping into a bank branch, or a relationship manager visiting your home.
-For example, the range of Digital Savings Accounts from Axis Bank can be opened from the comfort of your home.
+For example, the range of Digital Savings Accounts- a type of savings account - from Axis Bank can be opened from the comfort of your home.
 But if Sujata does not link her PAN with Aadhaar, she may not be able to open a bank account or conduct any financial transactions.
 Neither would she be able to apply for a credit

 or debit card.

 Instant loans, such as 24x7 Loans, can be availed by applying online, with minimum to no documentation.
 But without linking her PAN and Aadhaar,